What is asylum?

 The U.S. government changed the way they process asylum claims during the COVID-19 pandemic.
-Border officials have turned back many asylum seekers and separated families under regulations called Migration Protection Protocols (MPP).
+Border officials have turned back many asylum seekers and separated families under regulations called Title 42 and Migration Protection Protocols (MPP).
 These laws make it dangerous and difficult for migrants seeking asylum at the border.

 Migration Protection Protocols are known as the “Remain in Mexico” program.
 Under MPP, the U.S. returned asylum seekers at the border to wait for their asylum hearing in Mexico.

-Title 42 is a public health law that allows the U.S. government to close the border to certain travel during the Covid-19 pandemic.
-This has been used to turn away people seeking asylum at the U.S.-Mexico border.
 On May 20, 2022, a federal judge ruled that Title 42 will remain in effect for now.
 The Biden administration plans to appeal the court’s decision.
 On August 8th, 2022, MPP was stopped.

 An asylum officer will conduct a credible fear interview to learn more about your fear of returning.
-You may be placed in a detention center while you wait for your interview.
+You may remain in a detention center while you wait.